ec-jrc/re3gistry/documentation/user-manual.md

 ### Acknowledgments

-The development of this tool has been funded by the European Iinteroperability Programme ISA2 though the [ELISE action](https://joinup.ec.europa.eu/collection/elise-european-location-interoperability-solutions-e-government/elise-re3gistry-software).
+The development of this tool has been funded by the European Interoperability Programme ISA2 though the [ELISE action](https://joinup.ec.europa.eu/collection/elise-european-location-interoperability-solutions-e-government/elise-re3gistry-software).
 The European Location Interoperability Solutions for e-Government (ELISE) Action aims at Enabling Digital Government through Geospatial Data and Location Intelligence.

 This new version of the software has been developed in cooperation with the [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en).